The Evolution of Quantum Secure Direct Communication: On the Road to the Qinternet: Preliminaries of quantum communication

-To overcome the background noise in FSO scenarios, substantial efforts have been made to use filtering techniques and optimized single-photon detection with remarkable results~\cite{liao2017long,restelli2010improved}.
 The total attenuation $\alpha$ of the free-space channel can be evaluated by the contributions of two main effects: diffraction and atmospheric attenuations, including absorption, scattering, and atmospheric turbulence, which may be formulated as $\alpha_{\rm atm}\!\!=\!\!\alpha_{\rm abs}\alpha_{\rm scatt}\alpha_{\rm turb}$.
 As shown in Table \ref{table-5:FSL}, several theoretical models have been established for calculating the channel loss that results from the above-mentioned effects.
 Diffraction, also known as geometric loss, will result in beam divergence, hence some fraction of the beam energy cannot be collected by the receiver.
 A plausible, but costly method of tackling this problem is to increase the telescope aperture \cite{vallone2014free}, which is more realistic for the ground-station than for a compact solar-charged satellite.
 Nguyen \textit{et al}. \cite{nguyen2017network} applied network coding in a free-space QKD system and studied the diffraction effects.
 In the process of evaluating the QBER, Shapiro theoretically quantified the diffraction loss~\cite{shapiro2003near}.
 Absorption and scattering are also inevitable phenomena in the process of FSO propagation through the atmosphere, where they interact with various gasses and particles.
 Surprisingly, their influence on the channel attenuation tends to remain modest, apart from adverse weather conditions.
 The atmospheric refractive index tends to fluctuate randomly due to the temperature, pressure, and humidity variations in the air, which is the source of atmospheric turbulence.
 As a result, typically the probability distribution of transmittance is adopted for characterizing the beam wandering, broadening, and deformation after the laser beam undergoes atmospheric turbulence \cite{vasylyev2012toward,vasylyev2016atmospheric,vasylyev2018theory,trinh2018design}.
 Then the mean attenuation is given by

 where $\eta=\sqrt{\eta_{t}}$, is the intensity transmittance, $\eta_{t}$ is the transmissivity, while the maximum value of $\eta$ is $\eta_{0}$, and $p(\eta)$ is the probability distribution of transmittance.